 Licensed: Contractors have been granted a trade license as mandated by state and local laws.
 It generally requires passing competency tests about business practices and trade skills, paying a fee and proving insurance and/or bonding.

 Registered: Typically less stringent than licensing, it often requires contractors to prove insurance and pay a fee.
 Sometimes it requires bonding, but rarely tests competency.
 A few places use licensing and registration interchangeably.

 Bonded: Contractors have an arrangement with a third party (a private bond issuer or a recovery fund held by the licensing municipality).
 Homeowners may petition for reimbursement through that third party if contractors harm them financially because of shoddy work or failure to pay subcontractors as promised.

 Insured: All contractors you hire should be insured.
 Ask to see a Certificate of Insurance, then call to verify the policy is current and carries enough coverage for your project.

 Trade-specific licenses, such as those for electricians, plumbers or HVAC technicians, require much more specific knowledge and experience than basic contractor licenses.

 However, each state and municipality handles trade licensing in a different way.
 For example, almost every state in the United States licenses plumbers, with the exception of Kansas, Missouri, Nebraska, New York, Pennsylvania and Wyoming.
-These states may have individual cities require plumber’s licenses at a local level.
+These states may have individual cities that require plumber’s licenses at a local level.
 These differences underscore the importance of checking your local regulations for trade licensing before you interview potential contractors or trades.

 What is bonding?